 “Growing up surfing not only had a significant impact on who I am as a person, but also taught me at a young age to appreciate and cherish our beautiful coastline that we are so fortunate to have here in California,” Calderon added.

 The introduction of AB 1782 (and this whole state sport thing) left us with many questions:

 -What does such a designation mean for a state’s economy?

 -At approximately what RPM is Miki Dora currently rolling over in his grave?

 -What is pack burro racing?

 -What should Florida’s official state sport be?

 Florida does not, yet, have an official state sport (some say football, but that information is not included in the official list of official state sports), and there are many very appropriate choices.
-Golf comes to mind — as the Sunshine State plays host to the PGA headquarters, the most golf courses of any state (more than 1,200), and according to a 2013 study, the sport is responsible for an estimated 8.2 billion dollar economic impact and employs 132,000 people across the state.
+Golf comes to mind — as the Sunshine State plays host to the PGA headquarters, the most golf courses of any state (more than 1,200), and according to a 2013 study, the sport is responsible for an estimated $8.2 billion in economic impact and employs 132,000 people across the state.

 Being that our long, zoomorphic turtlehead of a state is surrounded and intersected by salt water and dotted with fresh water lakes, fishing is also worthy of consideration — as are other numerous aquatic-based activities (How about kayaking?
 Jet-skiing?
 Maybe we throw a bone to our unfortunate, wave-starved Gulf Coast allies and name skim-boarding our official state sport?).